 I am drawn to food lovers as friends.
 Many times, my friends will call or text with a few hours notice that they’ll be in my neighborhood around dinner time and couldn’t possibly brave the wilds of Los Angeles traffic.
 So, impromptu dinner at mi casa it is!
 What I’m about to share with you is an elegant, easy, and delectable way to share a spontaneous dinner with friends.

-First, ladies and gentlemen, I have a confession: It may not be en vogue but, I absolutely love a nice steak.
+First, ladies and gentlemen, I have a confession: It may not be en vogue, but I absolutely love a nice steak.
 I like it rare and I like it often.
 I am a big fan of less expensive cuts of meat prepared to yield a fine dining experience.
 Usually, this means slow cooking which translates to pre-planning.
-We don’t always have this luxury.
+We don't always have this luxury.

 The flank steak, known by the French as bavette, is a long flat cut of beef taken from the abdominal muscles of a cow.
 A well exercised cut – especially when from a cow raised on pasture – and so it makes a relatively tough cut of beef.
 Thus, many recipes for flank steak call for marinating, braising, or other such moist cooking methods.
 However, as in many instances, the French have it – the best way to prepare flank steak is searing.